 Mr. Rockwood was born and raised in the San Francisco bay area.
 He has lived in Los Angeles and Dallas.
 After receiving an undergraduate degree from San Jose State University in 1986, he attended culinary school in California and has worked as a chef in many important restaurants in Northern California.

 He started painting while in chef school and his painting and creation of art have followed him throughout his life.
 He relocated to Western Pennsylvania in 1995.
-He has studios in Pittsburgh and Chicago He has developed his art, through art study and affiliations with other local artists.
+He has developed his art, through art study and affiliations with other local artists.
 He has also enlisted new techniques in welding, metal fabrication; statuary casting, and silk-screening to help his art to evolve to its present state.

 His artwork has been displayed in several solo and group shows and he is a member of the Pittsburgh Society of Artists, the Associated Artists of Pittsburgh, and Group A. His newest works utilize canvas and other fabric coated in layers of cement and encaustic paint.
 He uses these techniques to form the canvas into a complex design of shapes and colors.
 What is created is a painting with three-dimensional qualities and multimedia aspects that allow the work to transcend the parameters of the canvas.